Codecademy/docs/content/postgresql/concepts/comments/comments.md

   - 'paths/computer-science'
 ---

 In PostgreSQL, **comments** are annotations added to SQL code to provide information about the code without affecting its execution.
-They are primarily used for documentation purposes and enhancing code readability.
-Comments in PostgreSQL can be single-line or multi-line and are initiated with `--` for single-line comments and `/* */` for multi-line comments.
+They are primarily used for documentation purposes and to enhance code readability.
+Comments in PostgreSQL can be single-line or multi-line and are initiated with `--` for single-line comments and, `/* */` for multi-line comments.

 ## Syntax